smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 	The statement has been terminated.
 ```
 * Test database and user account creation with db_create target.
 Need to keep postgres admin logged on
-* Improve documentation on SQL Server BULK LOAD file permissions
 * Assist with middleware (database fixes); SQL Server full install testing
-* Drop script for SQL server to all rif40_sahsuland_dev_install.bat/rif40_sahsuland_install.bat to be re-r8un without rebuilding the entire database
+* Drop script for SQL server to all rif40_sahsuland_dev_install.bat/rif40_sahsuland_install.bat to be re-run without rebuilding the entire database

 #### TileViewer TODO (defferred to May?):